Scott Baio Explains Remarks About Erin Moran’s Cause Of Death Following Backlash

 Hours after his radio interview ended, reports emerged confirming Erin Moran’s cause of death: complications from stage 4 cancer.
 Scott Baio, shocked, said that he would’ve avoided talking about the actress’s drug issues if he had known.

-Baio told TMZ that Moran hadn’t revealed to him that she had been battling cancer, even if she had talked to his wife, Renee,last month.
+Baio told TMZ that Moran hadn’t revealed to him that she had been battling cancer, even if she had talked to his wife, Renee, last month.
 The actor said that Moran’s loss hit him hard because his wife Renee has battled cancer herself numerous times in the past.

 Scott Baio received backlash over the statements he made about Moran’s struggles with drug use.
-As established recently by Scott, the real cause of Moran’s death has not been revealed at the time.
+As established recently by Scott, the real cause of Moran’s death had not been revealed at the time.

 Scott Baio on #HappyDays co-star Erin Moran’s death: ‘You do drugs or drink, you’re gonna die’ https://t.co/LU9jW0sXB2 pic.twitter.com/79JLpXApA6